lexeme78557/lexeme78557.github.io/_posts/2023-05-01-adversarial-attacks.md

 The most well known example (which comes from the [original paper](https://arxiv.org/pdf/1412.6572.pdf)) is as follows
 ![panda](https://images.openai.com/blob/e10713f3-900b-4cb2-8209-201d8c9394a2/adversarial_img_1.png)
 Clearly we can tell that the image is of a panda.
-This noise in the middle is scaled using "e" and then added to the image on the left to produce our right image which still looks like a panda but our model is 99.3% confident that we now have a gibbon instead.
+This noise in the middle is scaled using "ε" and then added to the image on the left to produce our right image which still looks like a panda but our model is 99.3% confident that we now have a gibbon instead.
 Crazy right?!?

 Today we will be taking a closer look at white-box attacks.
 A white box attacks allows for the adversary to know the specifics of the model archetitecture, parameters, gradients, etc which allow for easier targeting.
 White-box attacks often exploit the model's output gradient to generate fake examples which aim to look real.